datastaxdevs/workshop-cassandra-application-development/README.md

 > _Tip_: call the database `workshops` and the keyspace `sensor_data`.

-_In case you already have a database `workshops` but no `sensor_data` keyspace, simply add it using the "Add Keyspace" button on the bottom right hand corner of your DB dashboard.
-You may have to "Resume" the database if it has been hibernated (on the free-tier only)._
+_In case you already have a database `workshops` but no `sensor_data` keyspace, simply add it using the "Add Keyspace" button on the bottom right hand corner of your DB dashboard: please do so, avoiding the creation of another database with the same name.
+(Also, on the free tier you have to "Resume" the database if it is "Hibernated" for prolonged inactivity.)_

 ## Steps

 ## 1. Setup

-#### Astra DB "Administrator" token
+### Astra DB "Administrator" token

 If you don't have a "DB Administrator" token yet, log in to your Astra DB and create a token with this role.